HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

      The clients sends the operation.
 The operation must be in uppercase.
 -	RESULT <Number>
      The server sends back the result of the calculation, then the client displays it.
+-   END
+     The client ask to close the connection.
 -	OPERATION_NOT_VALID <operation>
      Error response message after a CALCULATION message, if the operation is not covered.
 -   NUMBER_NOT_VALID <nb1, XXXX>